 Accordingly, the Company has developed a Diversity and Inclusion Policy, a copy of which can be found on the Company's website.
 This policy outlines the Company's position on all forms of diversity.
 Responsibility for review of matters contained within the Diversity and Inclusion Policy rests with the Board as a whole and is reflected accordingly in its Charter.

-This includes requirements for the Board to establish measurable objectives for achieving diversity, and for the Board to assess annually both the objectives and the Company's progress in achieving them.
+The Diversity and Inclusion Policy includes requirements for the Board to establish measurable objectives for achieving diversity, and for the Board to assess annually both the objectives and the Company's progress in achieving them.

-In accordance with the Diversity and Inclusion Policy and ASX Corporate Governance Principles, the Board has established the following objectives in relation to gender diversity for FY2016 that align with the revised structure of the Company.
+In accordance with the Diversity and Inclusion Policy and ASX Corporate Governance Principles, the Board has established the following objectives in relation to gender diversity for FY2017 that align with the revised structure of the Company.
 Our aim is to continue to achieve these objectives as Director, senior executive and management positions become vacant and appropriately skilled candidates are available.
 Senior executive and management positions comprise C-level incumbents and their direct reports who hold senior management positions.

-Objective FY2016% Actual FY2016%

-Number of women employees in the whole 20.00% 25.00%

-organisation

-Number of women in senior executive and 20.00% 25.00%
+Objective FY2017 Actual FY2017 Percentage of women employees in the whole organisation 20.00% 19.05% Percentage of women in senior executive and management positions 20.00% 20.00% Percentage of women on the Board 25.00% 25.00%

-management positions

-Number of women on the Board 25.00% 25.00%

-^{}The above actual figures are based on a report prepared on 30 June 2016.
+\The above actual figures are based on a report prepared on 30 June 2017.